hhsnopek/testcontainers-go/README.md

 Cleaning up your environment after test completion should be accomplished by deferring the container termination, e.g `defer nginxC.Terminate(ctx)`.
 Reaper (Ryuk) is also enabled by default to help clean up.
+Optionally, you may use `testcontainers.CleanupContainer(t, ctx, nginxC)` when running in a test environment.

 ## Documentation